milvus-io/milvus/docs/developer_guides/appendix_a_basic_components.md

 // eventChannel.
 // prefix is a parameter to know which service to watch and can be obtained in
 // typeutil.type.go.
-// revision is a etcd reversion to prevent missing key events and can be obtained
+// revision is an etcd reversion to prevent missing key events and can be obtained
 // in GetSessions.
-// If a server up, a event will be add to channel with eventType SessionAddType.
+// If a server up, an event will be added to channel with eventType SessionAddType.
-// If a server down, a event will be add to channel with eventType SessionDelType. func (s *Session) WatchServices(prefix string, revision int64) (eventChannel <-chan *SessionEvent) {}
+// If a server down, an event will be added to channel with eventType SessionDelType. func (s *Session) WatchServices(prefix string, revision int64) (eventChannel <-chan *SessionEvent) {}